TCaken/Image-Resizer/readme.md

         ```

 ## Future Plans
-- Packaging it so that it can be distributed to other users to use
+- [Done] Packaging it so that it can be distributed to other users to use
     - There are multiple ways to package Electron apps.
 I would suggest [Electron Forge](https://www.electronforge.io/).
 I did not implement any packaging into this app.
-- Adding a “Select folder” to customise the location of the resised images
+- [Done] Adding a “Select folder” to customise the location of the resised images
+- Create a production and development environment (Learn about Electron)